Categories

 1. Confirmation of diagnosis:

-1. In individuals with clinical features suggestive of myotonic dystrophy.
+1. In individuals with clinical features suggestive of CMT1.

 Description of this Assay